dustymugs/cmr/doc/train.md

 >> images(1).height
 ans =  336
 ```
-  * parts - locations of the bird's keypoints/landmarks in pixel coordinates.
+  * parts - locations of the bird's keypoints in pixel coordinates.
 For each row in array, array index = keypoint id, element 1 = X, element 2 = Y, element 3 = "is present" boolean flag
 ```
 >> images(1).parts
 ans =